Pteratato/intertwined-destinies/Intertwined_Destinies_05.md

 As we pull up outside the hospital, I hop out of the vehicle before it’s even parked and make my way to the entrance.
 As I enter, I stalk toward the information desk.
 “Raven Nightshade, what room is she in?”

 “Are you family?
 It’s after visiting hours and only family may enter to see her after visiting hours.”
-The receptionist states with a tight lip grimace.
+The receptionist states with a tight-lippped grimace.

 Her words push me over the edge and I explode.
 “I demand to see her at once!!”
 I state as all of my guards gather behind me.
 I think that I might lose it before Nemus steps forward and very gently persuades the receptionist to give us her room number and buzz us in.